 Choose a whole bird

-I know, these days most chickens come at a uniform 3 to 3 ½ pounds.
-But if you can, get a 4 to almost 5 ½-pound one—I get them at my local farmer’s market.
-You are doing the same amount of work, but a bigger bird will yield more broth and meat.
+I know, these days, most chickens come at a uniform of 3 to 3 ½ pounds.
+But if you can, get a 4 to almost five ½-pound one—I get them at my local farmer’s market.
+You are doing the same amount of work, but a larger bird will yield more broth and meat.

 Sometimes—more often when you buy poultry directly from a farmer or good butcher—you’ll also get the giblets, such as the heart, neck, liver, and gizzards.
 I add these to the pot, except for the liver—it has a distinctive taste that can overwhelm the flavors of the broth.